Auto1111SDK/Auto1111SDK/README.md

 Auto 1111 SDK is a light-weight Python library for generating images, upscaling images, and editing images with diffusion models.
 It is designed to be a modular, light-weight Python client that encapsulates all the main features of the [Automatic 1111 Stable Diffusion Web Ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Auto 1111 SDK offers 3 main core features currently:

-- State of the Art Diffusion Pipelines that can run inference for in just a few lines of code.
-Our pipelines can currently run Text-to-Image, Image-to-Image, Inpainting, Outpainting, and Stable Diffusion Upscale.
+- Text-to-Image, Image-to-Image, Inpainting, and Outpainting pipelines.
 Our pipelines support the exact same parameters as the [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), so you can easily replicate creations from the Web Ui on the SDK.
 - Upscaling Pipelines that can run inference for any Esrgan or Real Esrgan upscaler in a few lines of code.
 - An integration with Civit AI to directly download models from the website.